AnaCSouzaa/AnaCSouzaa/README.md

 ## About me:
+* 👩‍💻 Graduating from INATEL in the Software Engineer, with an emphasis on games

-* 👩‍💻 Graduated from ETE-FMC in the Systems Development, with an emphasis on games
+* ✅ Graduated from ETE-FMC in the Systems Development, with an emphasis on games

 * 🌎 From Santa Rita do Sapucai - MG
 <br/>